xquery-mode/oook-selector/INSTALL.md

 If use Cider and Leiningen already, just jump to the section [Install Oook selector and its dependencies](#install-oook-selector-and-its-dependencies).
-Otherwise, follow the steps outlined in the next section [Install prerequisites](#install-prerequisites).
+Otherwise, follow the steps outlined in the next section, [Install prerequisites](#install-prerequisites).

 ### Install prerequisites